DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/inject-client-scripts.md

 You can also [inject scripts into specific pages](#provide-scripts-for-specific-pages) and [iframes](#inject-scripts-into-iframes).

-> Note that the API methods and configuration option support [multiple arguments](#specify-multiple-scripts).
+> Note that the API methods and configuration options support [multiple arguments](#specify-multiple-scripts).

 ### Inject a JavaScript File